 - 10. Measure the code balance in [bytes/LUP] of 'applyStencil' and 'GSPreCon' kernels on 1 ccNUMA domain (18 threads) for the three grid dimensions and comment whether it agrees with your model.
 You can use LIKWID for the measurement. - To switch on LIKWID measurement set the LIKWID flag to 'on', i.e., LIKWID=on CXX=icpx make - 11.
-How does the CG and PCG code scale from 1 ccNUMA domain to 1 node (4 ccNUMA domains, 72 cores) of Fritz?
+Plot the scalability of CG and PCG from 1 → 4 ccNUMA domains (4 ccNUMA domains = 1 node = 72 cores) of Fritz.
 Does it scale perfectly?
 If not, why?
 Can you fix it?